 How do you create a cut-through summer campaign that drives customer engagement and a strong message around network reliability?
 You turn the entire country into a game.

 - Silverstripe CMS

 - Native Android

-Christmas and Summertime is the time of year when up to 40% of the mobile market considers competitive offers from other telcos and ultimately churn.
+Christmas in telco-land is a sea of offers, and 2degrees’ big-spending competitors, Spark and Vodafone, always have sharp handset prices and added-value offers at this critical time when up to 40% of the mobile market considers competitive offers from other telcos and ultimately churns.

-The challenge presented to Catch Design was how to engage an audience of high value Mobile customers across the country in a way that was unique and fun, to not only entice new high value customers to the network, but encourage existing high value customers to stick around with 2degrees.
+The challenge was how to engage an audience of high-value mobile customers across New Zealand in a unique and fun way to entice new high-value customers to the network and encourage existing high-value customers to stick around with 2degrees.

-We dropped 200 million MBs of mobile data all over New Zealand and made an interactive, GPS based, augmented reality (AR) mobile app to help people collect it.
+We dropped 200 million MBs of mobile data all over New Zealand and made an interactive, GPS-based, augmented reality mobile app to help people collect it.

-Using the map, players could hunt and locate pins throughout the country and collect a randomised data prize by spinning the 2degrees location pin.
-Pin locations were set in the CMS using a Google Map GUI to allow exact, and safe placement.
+Kiwis could hunt for data throughout the country using the map and collect a randomised data prize by spinning the 2degrees location pin.
+We enabled 2degrees to set pin locations using a Google Map GUI to allow exact and safe placement.

-It created vital cut through in a busy retail period, reducing churn, and built credibility as a network provider.
+It created vital cut-through in a busy retail period, reduced churn, and built credibility as a network provider.

-What’s more, the game was attracting the right kind of players—big data users with higher than average monthly spends.
-In other words, high value customers.
+Moreover, the game attracted the right players—significant data users with higher-than-average monthly spending.
+In other words, high-value customers.